-This excerpt from a seventh century sermon by St. Sophronius (Orat.
-3 de Hypaphante 6.7: PG 87, 3, 3291-3293) is used in the Roman Catholic Office of Readings for the Feast of the Presentation on February 2.
 A feast and gala procession in honor of Jesus’ Presentation in the Temple was celebrated by Jerusalem Christians at least as early as the late 4th century.
 It took place 40 days after the feast of the Lord’s birth since the Jewish law required a mother to undergo a rite of purification 40 days following childbirth.
 In Luke’s account of the Presentation, Simeon is recorded as proclaiming Jesus “a light of revelation to the Gentiles.”
 And so at the beginning of the eighth century, Pope Sergius inaugurated a candlelight procession on this day; several years later the blessing and distribution of candles was added to the celebration.
 Hence this day came to be known as Candlemas.
 Simeon’s canticle, known as the Nunc Dimittis, is prayed daily in the Church’s office of Night prayer or compline.
+Here St. Sophronius reflects on the meaning of the Presentation.

 Our lighted candles are a sign of the divine splendor of the one who comes to expel the dark shadows of evil and to make the whole universe radiant with the brilliance of his eternal light.
 Our candles also show how bright our souls should be when we go to meet Christ.